 policymakers, educators and other people who want to make our world a better place.

-Our graduates will leave MSU with resumes ready for the work force; prepared with
+Our graduates will leave Murray State with resumes ready for the work force; prepared

 - Dedicated to social, ecological and economic justice